10 Things to avoid during pregnancy

 No doubt you are all reading widely about anything to do with pregnancy and as always there is such a lot of contradictory advice out there!

-I am going to give you my own personal opinion based on my own experience on what I would advise you to avoid during pregnancy!
+I am going to give you my own personal opinion based on my own experience!

 A pregnant woman is very susceptible to any kind of negativity during pregnancy, she will immediately tune in to any conversation, article, tv programme when she hears anything to do with pregnancy, labour and babies.